Exchange Nature Center

 Mount exhibits include bears, deer, turkeys, beavers, snakes and more.
 You can also see live snakes, venomous and non-venomous, turtles, flying squirrels, birds and more.

-The "Underground Cave" is where you will see a skunk, turtles, iguanas, bearded dragons, frogs, mineral exhibits, crayfish, and aquariums filled with fish from the local Neuse River.
+The "Underground Cave" is where you will see a skunk, turtles, iguanas, frogs, crayfish, and aquariums filled with fish from the local Neuse River.
 Don't forget to visit the World's Most Dangerous Creature!

 There are many self-guided trails located adjacent to the Neuse River near the campground.